Inductive Deductive Synthesis: Enabling AI to Generate Formally Verified Systems

 Key Points

-- IDS synthesizes implementation and proof incrementally.
+- IDS synthesizes implementation and proof jointly, learning from previous failures.

 Article Content